After slight midweek relief, major US airports brace for another rush of weekend travelers

 Tatiana Finlay, a TSA union member, told CNN, “At this point, it has come to the point of, like, having to skip meals because I have to make sure that my kids are fed.”

-Many TSA employees live paycheck to paycheck, making an average of $35,000 a year, according to the American Federation of Government Employees union.
+Many TSA employees live paycheck-to-paycheck, making an average $35,000 a year, according to the American Federation of Government Employees union.
 If Congress cannot reach a deal by Friday, workers will miss a second full paycheck.

 “Just yesterday, I watched an officer receive a gas card from one of our partners,” said Szczesniak, of the Houston Airport System.
 “They had tears in their eyes knowing that they could fill up their tank to get home and come back to work to help keep these lines moving.”